 As with the attempts to destroy socialist Cuba and Bolivarian Venezuela, workers in Britain must make common cause with our brothers and sisters in Bolivia, under attack for no other crime than that of trying to determine their own affairs and make use of their own resources as they see fit.
 A blow against freedom anywhere is a blow against freedom everywhere, while a victory for imperialism abroad is a shot in the arm to the profiteering bandits here at home.

 And workers everywhere must learn the lessons of the Bolivian counter-revolution and of the attempted counter-revolution in Venezuela.
-We must study the Marxist-Leninist teachings on the state so that we are armed an understanding that can guide us to victory; vanquishing all enemies of the people as they struggle for a decent and secure life.
+We must study the Marxist-Leninist teachings on the state so that we are armed with an understanding that can guide us to victory; vanquishing all enemies of the people as they struggle for a decent and secure life.